 In the early 1990s, flying in Transvaal reduced, but needs in other areas increased.
 Following peaceful elections in South Africa in 1994, there was a need to fly into other parts of southern Africa as churches and missions were free to reach out to Botswana, Zambia, Mozambique, Namibia and Malawi.

-Today, MAF continues to serve missions across southern Africa.
-MAF is also looking into developing new areas of work in remote northern parts of the country.
+Today, MAF continues to serve missions across southern Africa with a focus on an initiative to provide healthcare in remote northern parts of the country.

 Mission Aviation Fellowship